 As you can pick up from my career choice, I am very interested in healthcare, public health, and specifically health inequality.
 These are the issues that I care about the most.
 In terms of fun stuff, I really love home cooking, and I like to attempt to make really authentic ethnic dishes when I have the time.
 I try to keep a regular yoga habit, at varying degrees of success.
 I am a Portland Trailblazers fan, and I love basketball in general.
 I also like silly T.V. shows like Parks and Rec and Brooklyn Nine Nine.
 My family has always had basset hounds, so I am a bit obsessed with them.
 And like anyone who has lived there, I love New Orleans!

-I am Bailey Rose, a professional Holistic Skincare Specialist and Makeup Artist with a love for non-toxic beauty products.
-I believe in the overwhelming benefits of using natural beauty products in combination with a healthy lifestyle, starting from the inside out, for total well-being.
+I am Bailey Rose, a Holistic Beauty Specialist with a love for non-toxic beauty, healthy living & wellness.
+I believe in the overwhelming benefits of living a non-toxic lifestyle starting from the inside out, for total well-being.
 Read more about me and join me on my journey to a healthier, non-toxic and beautiful life